nabildemo123/Summative1Task1/README.md

 ## Overview

 This program is a Python terminal-based game that tests users' math skills.
-It includes five multiplication questions, with an additional bonus division question if the user scores a perfect 5/5.
+It includes five multiplication questions, with an additional bonus division question if the user scores a 5/5.
 The program is split into two files for modularity: one for the main logic `main.py` and another for the required functions `functions.py`.

 ---